 Color us surprised, but Beli is the only men's prenatal that includes Shilajit, the ancient Ayurvedic adaptogen that has been shown to increase sperm count, motility, and serum testosterone in men with initial diagnoses of infertility.
 It’s a literal powerhouse with a laundry list of additional benefits, including increased energy and endurance, improved athletic performance, improve concentration and brain health, and more.

 The best men’s prenatal vitamin

 You’ll find all of these nutrients in Beli Vitality for Men, a scientifically-aligned men’s prenatal supplement that uses the most bioavailable ingredients in their most effective amounts.
 It’s simple, really.
 We based our formula on the latest research regarding men’s fertility nutrition, and in the process, we unearthed several key nutrients noticeably absent from most men’s multivitamins.
 If the goal is a baby, complete nutrition is important.
 And for men, just as for women, the right prenatal vitamin shouldn’t be an afterthought.

 When should I start taking a men's prenatal vitamin?

 Good question!
 If a baby is a plan, it's time for the both of you to start taking prenatal vitamins.
 It takes new sperm roughly three months to fully mature, and you want to ensure they've got all of the nutrition they need to be as strong and healthy as possible.
 Ideally, you should begin taking men's prenatals about three months before you hope to conceive.

-Anything else I can do to boost the chances of conceiving?
+What else I can do to boost the chances of conceiving?

 There's more to good health that just a men's prenatal (even if it is from Beli!).
 From adequate sleep to cleaning up your diet, cutting back on alcohol and caffeine to regular exercise, there's quite a bit you can do to boost male fertility.
 Check out our tips for stacking the deck.